openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 allow them to control the battlefield with area <br>
 attacks.
 Making use of the *multi-target attack specialist* feat, they can attack multiple foes without hindrance.
-When enemies do manage to outmaneuver their earthquakes and icy bolts, Battle Mages are ready to engage in hand to hand combat with an arsenal of weaponry for any occasion.
+When enemies do manage to outmaneuver their wintry gusts and icy bolts, Battle Mages are ready to engage in hand to hand combat with an arsenal of weaponry for any occasion.